 - a.
-Must have successfully completed the Nursing Assistant I (documentation required). - b.
+Must be a high school graduate or the equivalent (submit official high school/GED transcript as documentation). - b.
 Must be currently listed in good standing with the Division of Health Service Regulation's Health Personnel Registry Section as a Nurse Aide I or show successful completion of the NNAAP written and skills examination for Nurse Aide I.

+c.
 All applicants enrolling in the program are required to purchase malpractice insurance.